 Stay in reputable guest houses and hotels that are available on major platforms such as Booking.com and check your door bolts securely.
 If you don’t feel good about a place – book a new one and leave, trust your intuition.

 Of Elephants and Camels

-From what I saw first hand, the camels used for riding are often not well looked after.
+From what I saw firsthand, the camels used for riding are often not well looked after.
 The camels that I saw in Pushkar were decidedly skinny, had sores on their skin, and generally did not look healthy.
 They also all have wooden sticks pierced through their noses to which the ropes for steering are then attached, something that does not seem to be done in other countries such as Morocco.
 I was told that this does not hurt the camel.
 All I know is that personally, I’d prefer not to have a wooden stick with ropes attached to it driven through my nose.

-On the flip side, the familiar arguments of there being few uses left for camels are raised in defence of camel riding.
+On the flip side, the familiar arguments of there being few uses left for camels are raised in defense of camel riding.
 This much is certain: it brings a huge amount of revenue to the Region and is a financially important tourist activity in Rajasthan.

 Whether we want to endorse such activities is ultimately a decision we have to make for ourselves, basing our decisions on what we can see of the animals’ welfare.